ashish47/zc/SW_UPDATE_INSTRUCTIONS.md

     2.1 Transfer the tar ball to "/home/pi" directory of the machine to be updated 2.2 Download the executable found at https://github.com/abhisheksiddaramappa/voyagerZoneController2.0/blob/dev/dist/performSoftwareUpdate into the /home/pi directory
-    2.3 Give executable permission to the downloaded binary usig "sudo chmod +x /home/pi/performSoftwareUpdate" 2.4 Run the executable using "./performSoftwareUpdate"
+    2.3 Give executable permission to the downloaded binary usig "sudo chmod +x /home/pi/performSoftwareUpdate" 2.4 Run the executable using "sudo ./performSoftwareUpdate"

 3. Check for the updated successfully message.
 This indicates a successfull update!